IHE/ITI.mCSD/input/pagecontent/volume-1.md

 "DocShare-federate", which explicitly declares that the participatingOrganization is accessible as a federated organization via the OrganizationAffiliation.endpoint.

+The following diagram shows a similar structure, but using OrganizationAffiliation.

 <div>
 {%include dir-endpoint-to-org-affiliates.svg%}
 </div>
 <div style="clear: left;"/>

 **Figure 1:46.8.2-2: Endpoint to Organizational Affiliates**

+In addition, these mechanisms may be combined.
+This may be useful, for example, when adding an existing organizational structure to an HIE.

 <div>
 {%include dir-endpoint-to-hybrid-org-structure.svg%}